masamitsu-murase/single_binary_stackless_python/Stackless/demo/paelike/PyOpenSteer/Readme.txt

-This is a port of the OpenSteer Library to Python http://opensteer.sourceforge.net
+This is a port of the OpenSteer Library to the Python(r) language http://opensteer.sourceforge.net

-The aim is to have the Steertest application of the library based on Stackless Python to provide a testbed for agent simulation
+The aim is to have the Steertest application of the library based on Stackless to provide a testbed for agent simulation

 It's not finished yet and still work in progress so